HSE Welding Fume Advice

 Extraction of weld fume at source

-BEAM have extensive experience providing LEV systems for welding fume extraction ranging from individual workstations to factory wide installations.
+BEAM have extensive experience providing LEV systems for weld fume extraction ranging from individual workstations to factory wide installations.

 We have a wide range of extract arms ranging from 1m – 7m in length which provide weld-fume extraction at the source.